kuliashvili/georgian-ufc-fighters/README.md

 # Navigate to the project
 cd georgian-ufc-fighters

-# Import the CSV file into your MySQL database
+# Import the CSV files into your MySQL database
 ```

 ## Regular Updates